Carath\'eodory number of homogeneous convex cones: Applications to selfdual homogeneous convex cones and sparse spectrahedral cones

 We shall use the characterization of homogeneous convex cones with rank-matching Carath\'eodory numbers in Theorem~\ref{theorem:characterizationofrankmatchingcaratheodorynumber} to show that neither of $\mathsf{K}(P_{4})$ nor $\mathsf{K}(C_{4})$, which are indecomposable sparse spectrahedral cones of order $4$, is a homogeneous convex cone, and hence any graph $G$ that describes a sparse spectrahedral cone $\mathsf{K}(G)$ that is also a homogeneous convex cone must be homogeneous chordal.
-Let us begin with a note on the Carath\'eodory numbers of sparse spectrahedral cones that are also homogeneous convex cones.
+This characterization of homogeneous sparse spectrahedral cones was stated without proof in \cite[Theorem~2.2]{LetMas07}, and subsequently proved by Ishi \cite[Theorem~A]{Ishi13}, who showed that the sparse spectrahedral cones $\mathsf{K}(P_{4})$ and $\mathsf{K}(C_{4})$ cannot be associated with any compact normal left symmetric algebra.
+Our geometrical approach here uses the Carath\'eodory numbers and the facial structure of sparse spectrahedral cones, which complements the algebraic approach by Ishi.
+Let us begin with a note on the Carath\'eodory numbers of sparse spectrahedral cones that are also homogeneous convex cones, which, as far as we know, is a new result.